sunsembrace/3tierDevOps/readme.md

 3.4 Test --> run uvicorn app.main:app --reload
  and then check Swagger UI http://127.0.0.1:8000/docs then test post/books and see if you can enter date (works!!)

+ 3.5 Adjustment - Moved models.py content into schema.py for futuure database scalability and changed main.py to import from schema.py instead of models.py

+ 3.6 Get a Single Book by ID.
+ --> @app.get("/books/{book_id}", response_model=Book)
+What it does: Adds an endpoint /books/{book_id} that takes an ID from the URL, searches the books list for a match, and returns that book.
+If none is found, it raises an HTTPException with a 404 status.

+Why we do it: This lets clients fetch a single resource instead of the whole collection.
+Using HTTPException ensures the API follows HTTP standards for missing resources, improving clarity and error handling.

+Mindset: Think of it like a database lookup — every request should either return exactly what was asked for or give a clear, standard error so the client knows what went wrong.

+ #########################
 Problems solved.
 Problem: Was trying to test WebApp running from local host but couldn't connect.
 Problem? main.py was within the /app dir not in the root folder hence the error.
 Solution: just move main.py to root folder and then run --> uvicorn main:app --reload